VishalMandrai/Loan-Approval-Prediction-Model/README.md

 <hr>

-<p> <b>If you want to view the deployed model, click on the following link:
-Deployed at: </b> https://loan-approval-mlpredictor.herokuapp.com/  </p>
+<p> <b>If you want to view the deployed model, click on the following link: </b> https://loan-approval-mlpredictor.herokuapp.com/  </p>
 <p> <b> Please do ⭐ the repository, if it helped you in anyway.</b> </p>
 <p> <b> Thank You! 😊 </b> </p>